BigQuery + Caching Example

 schedule: 60m # Refresh every hour

-template_file: campaigns_cache.sql
+template-file: campaigns_cache.sql

 # API parameters